-They probably began with a prayer, followed by an obligation and then the entrusting with secret words and signs, whatever they were.
+They probably began with a prayer, a recital of part of the 'history', the hand on book posture for the reading of the Charges, followed by an obligation and then the entrusting with secret words and signs, whatever they were.
 We do not know what they were, but we know that in both degrees the ceremonies were beginning to take the shape of our modern ceremonies.
 We have to wait quite a long while before we find the contents, the actual details, of those ceremonies, but we do find them at the end of the 1600s and that is my next theme.
-Remember, brethren, we are still with only two degrees and I am going to deal now with the documents which actually describe those two ceremonies, as they first appeared on paper.
+Remember, Brethren, we are still with only two degrees and I am going to deal now with the documents which actually describe those two ceremonies, as they first appeared on paper.